mklarqvist/tachyon/README.md

 <img src="https://github.com/mklarqvist/tachyon/blob/master/yon_logo.png"><br><br>
 </div>

-Tachyon is an open source software library for storing and querying sequencing/sequence variant data.
+Tachyon is an open source software library for storing and querying sequencing/sequence variant data in a lossless and bit-exact representation.
 Tachyon efficiently stores data fields by column and implicitly represent genotypic data by exploiting intrinsic genetic properties.
 Most genotype-specific algorithms were originally developed for [Tomahawk][tomahawk] for the purpose of calculating linkage-disequilibrium and identity-by-state in large-scale cohorts.

 ### Author
 Marcus D. R. Klarqvist (<mk819@cam.ac.uk>)
 Department of Genetics, University of Cambridge
 Wellcome Trust Sanger Institute

-## Notice!
+### Notice!
 Tachyon is under active development and the specification and/or the API interfaces may change at any time!
 Commits may break functionality!
 **THERE IS NO STABILITY PROMISE WHATSOEVER!**